nearit/Android-SDK/docs/user-profilation.md

             }
         });
 ```
-Calling this method multiple times will not results in multiple profiles being created.
+Calling this method multiple times will NOT results in multiple profiles being created.

 After the profile is created set user data
 ```java